Padredilg/team-profile-generator/README.md

 This code can be used to create a webpage populated with the information of each member on a team of engineers.

 ## Installation
 In order to use this code, you must first clone it to your local machine.
-Once cloned, open the terminal in the code's root and run "npm init -y", followed by "npm install inquirer".
+Once cloned, open the terminal in the code's root and run "npm init -y", then "npm i", followed by "npm install inquirer".
 Make sure to add node_modules to the .gitignore file.

 ## Usage
 Once the installs are completed, you will be ready to start your code by using the command "node index" or "npm start".</br>